Delivery of samples Ordering Pricing Questions:Laura Kasch [410-614-3830]

 Standard Service Plus Profile Search: You will receive a signed cell line authentication report that includes a STR profile table of your cell line, an graphic profile (electropherogram), and a table with the raw data for the alleles with base pair size, peak height, and peak area, plus a database search summary of repositories ATCC and DSMZ.
 The report is suitable for proof of cell line authentication that may be required by journals and grant funding bodies.

 Samples submitted for STR profiling are run once a week on Tuesday, with results emailed usually on Monday of the following week.
-Johns Hopkins customers should drop off samples in Blalock 1004 by 4PM on Monday or hand deliver to the FAF laboratory in Canton by 11AM Tuesday for inclusion in that week’s processing schedule.
+Johns Hopkins customers should drop off samples in Blalock 1004 by 4PM on Monday for inclusion in that week’s processing schedule.
 External customers should ship samples to the lab to be received by 11AM Tuesday for inclusion in that week’s processing schedule.
 Samples received after 11AM Tuesday through Friday of any given week will be held and processed the following week.
 If a samples fails processing it will be repeated the following week.

 DNA isolation (required for submission of cell pellets): $20 per sample